This is a series of

 Your doctor will perform further tests or make a treatment plan based on the findings.

-It is important to monitor your recovery.
-Alert your doctor to any problems.
-If any of the following occur, call your doctor: Constipation that lasts for more than a few days after the testAbdominal pain or bloatingVomitingSigns of infection, including fever and chillsTrouble breathing or cough
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Constipation that lasts for more than a few days after the testAbdominal pain or bloatingVomitingSigns of infection, including fever and chillsTrouble breathing or cough

 Patient prep & instruction manual.
 Scheduled test: upper GI series.
 Penn Medicine website.
 Available at: